David Haslam (Royal Navy officer)

 He was then an assistant director in the Hydrographic Department at Taunton, from 1973 to 1974 and, in 1975, he undertook the Senior Officers' War Course.
 Promoted Rear-Admiral on 7 July 1975, he became head of his branch when he took up the historic appointment of Hydrographer of the Navy in September 1975, a position he held, exceptionally, for ten years.
-He retired from the Royal Navy in 1985, after 44 years' service.
+He retired from the Royal Navy on 30 March 1985, after 44 years' service.

 In retirement, he was busy as Acting Conservator of the River Mersey from 1985 to 1987 and as an adviser on Port Appointments to the Department of Transport from 1986 to 1987.
 He was President of the Directing Committee of the International Hydrographic Bureau, Monaco, from 1987 to 1992.
 He was President of the Hydrographic Society from 1977 to 1979.

 He was a Governor of his old school, Bromsgrove School, from 1977 to 1997 and, unmarried, he lived literally across the road from the School, in Worcester Road, for many years, and it was at home that he died peacefully.

 He was President of the English Schools Basketball Association from 1973 to 1996 and President of Derbyshire County Cricket Club from 1991 to 1992.
 He was a Liveryman of the Worshipful Company of Chartered Surveyors from 1983, serving also as President of the Land Surveyors Division of the RICS, and also a FRGS, FRICS, FRIN and FRSA.

 The funeral took place at Bromsgrove School chapel on 21 August 2009 followed by a cremation at Redditch Crematorium.
 A memorial service was held on Friday 12 March 2010 at Bromsgrove School chapel.